 applesauce

-Preheat oven to 350F.
-Line the cupcake tin with cupcake liners.
+This recipe requires an oven preheated to 350F.
+Line the tin with liners.

 In a large bowl, mix the flour, sugar, baking powder, salt, and cardamom.